DS4SD/icdar23-doclaynet/docs/task.md

 Further, you may consider any other publicly available document layout dataset for training (e.g. [PubLayNet](https://github.com/ibm-aur-nlp/PubLayNet), [DocBank](https://github.com/doc-analysis/DocBank)).

 !!! tip
         DocLayNet provides not only bitmap page samples and COCO bounding-box annotations, but also the original PDF files and paired JSON with the digital text-cells.
-This may support you in exploring solving the problem using language and vision with multimodal approaches.
+This may support you in solving the proposed challenge using both language and vision with multimodal ML approaches.

 ## Evaluation